Dinsdale Landen: Personal life

-He was married to the actress Jennifer Daniel.
+Landen was married to the actress Jennifer Daniel.
 He and his wife wrote the 1985 nonfiction book The True Story of H.P.
 Sauce.

 Death

-Dinsdale Landen died at his home in South Creake, Norfolk, on 29 December 2003 after becoming ill with pneumonia.
+Landen died at his home in South Creake, Norfolk, on 29 December 2003 after becoming ill with pneumonia.
 He had been diagnosed with oral cancer several years before his death, but was in remission at the time.